Al-Saihan/Shahajjo-CSE370/#NOTE.md

 # Who is working on what:

-- Sakib:
+- Sakib: choto nunu

-- Faiyaz: sexo
+- Faiyaz:

 - Saihan: